 - Fit tenons with a shoulder plane

-- Build a drawer with through and half-blind dovetail Fit the inset drawer with runners, spacers and kickers
+- Build a drawer and fit it with with runners, spacers and kickers

 - Add a solid wood drawer bottom